bbuckner2092/color-game/README.md

     incldued in the colorDisplay selector and modified its font-weight.
 42.)
 Adding in padding into our h1 file.
 43.)
 Added in the button selector to our css file, and we gave the borders none.
+    Added in the following properties: background, text-transformation, color, height, font-weight, letter-spacing, and font size.